 Applications for conversion received by the Company and the Registrar and Transfer Agent on a Luxembourg Business Day before the relevant Fund conversion deadline, which is 4:00 p.m.
 (Luxembourg time) (the "Fund Conversion Deadline"), will be processed on that Valuation Day using the Net Asset Value per Share determined on such Valuation Day based on the latest available prices in Luxembourg (as described in section headed "Net Asset Value").
-Notwithstanding the foregoing, references to the "Fund Conversion Deadline" in relation to the China A-Shares Growth Fund mean 10:00 a.m.
-(Luxembourg time).
 It is a requirement that applications have been received by both the Company and the Registrar and Transfer Agent before the Fund Conversion Deadline.